Avalin/Pokemon-NBFC-Example-Scene/HAND-IN-REQUIREMENTS.md

 - Hand in 2:
 - Camera height at spawn vs camera height when teleporting issue
-- Not all Oculus Quest button component registers/works? i.e. I could not make a thumbstick component
+- Not all Oculus Quest button component registers/works? i.e. I could not make a component for when using the thumbstick